susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 ## Virtual Host setup

-Your primary domain is working, now lets get your subdomain working.
+Your primary domain is working, now lets get a subdomain working (`http://helloworld.domain.com`).

-On your DigitalOcean server, add the following Virtual Host block to the bottom of `/etc/apache2/sites-enabled/000-default.conf`:
+On your DigitalOcean server, add the following *Virtual Host* block to the bottom of `/etc/apache2/sites-enabled/000-default.conf`:

 	<VirtualHost *:80>